 Research the foundations – Use the website!
 The ONLC website’s “Participating Foundations” page is an incredible resource.
 There are short descriptions and links to information pages on each of the foundations.

-Have a plan before the session begins – The foundations’ locations will be available on the website in April as well in the conference guide you will receive at registration.
+Have a plan before the session begins – The Meet the Funders session schedules will be available on the website in April as well in the conference guide you will receive at registration.
 Be prepared.
 Know the foundation reps you hope to see.
 The session changes move quickly.

 “Meet the Funders” sessions are designed to gather information – Ask questions that aren’t already answered on the foundation’s website.
 Be clear and concise with your questions.
 Be respectful of your colleagues and allow everyone an opportunity to engage with the representative.